La Crosse Municipal Transit Utility: History

 Public transit in La Crosse began with the opening of a horse-drawn streetcar line in 1879.
-Over time, more streetcar lines were added and in 1893, all streetcars had been electrified.
-Beginning in the early 20th century however, increasing car ownership led to a decline of the privately run streetcar system.
-As a result, buses began to replace streetcars throughout the city and by November 1945, the last streetcar line closed.
+Over time, more streetcar lines were added, and in 1893, all streetcars had been electrified.
+Beginning in the early 20th century, however, increasing car ownership led to a decline of the privately run streetcar system.
+As a result, buses began to replace streetcars throughout the city, and by November 1945, the last streetcar line closed.
 The City of La Crosse took over operations of the buses in 1975 from the Mississippi Valley Public Service Company, as the buses could no longer be operated profitably.

 In 1945, in the first timetable after streetcar service had ended, there were four bus routes.
-The earliest bus left at 5:40am and the last bus returned at 1:00am.
-Buses ran at a 10 to 15 minute headway throughout the day.
-In total, the buses provided 1519.95 hours of service per week.
-In 2022, the MTU provides only 1141.6 hours of service per week, a decline of 24.89%.
+The earliest bus left at 5:40 am and the last bus returned at 1:00 am.
+Buses ran at a 10 to 15-minute headway throughout the day.
+In total, the buses provided close to 1520 hours of service per week.
+In 2022, the MTU provided only around 1142 hours of service per week, a decline of nearly 25%.

-In 2019, a real time bus tracking mobile app was launched.
+In 2019, a real-time bus tracking mobile app was launched.
 The first two electric buses were introduced to the system on June 13, 2022, which was followed in October with the launch of a mobile app for fare payment.